Rigonz/60k-Spanish-First-Names/README.md

 12. https://www.scribd.com/doc/252875842/Listado-de-Nombres-Permitidos (Spanish names)

 ## Auxililary Sources
 21. https://datos.gob.ar/dataset/otros-nombres-personas-fisicas/archivo/otros_2.1 includes over 9 million first names from Argentina.
-I have tried to use it but the data is often corrupted and most numbers are multiply composed (f.eg.
-Silvana Tomasa Filomena).
-A drastic cleaning still includes almost 3 million names, which are presented as file "02 Names R1 ARG3.csv".
+I have tried to use it but the data is often corrupted and most names are multiply composed (f.eg.
+"Silvana Tomasa Filomena" or "Claudio Ruben Gervasio").
+A drastic cleaning still includes almost 3 million different names, which are presented as file "02 Names R1 ARG3.csv".
 Splitting them into single names and adding them to the main repository is a possibility.

 ## Fields
 The records in the csv file have two fields: the name and the source (a list with the numeric codes used in the previous section).